Oneirical/bevy_tgfp/DESIGN.md

 # Tutorial
 - Mention the Color imprements Copy oddity from bevy discord.
-- Mention the exclusive system and associated weird bevy errors.
+- Mention the exclusive system (&mut World) and associated weird bevy errors.
 - A Gimp tutorial for the spritesheet, inspired by the broughlike one.
+- Is the ̀`Map` too weird?
+Maybe it should just fetch the entity with the correct Position?

 # Random writing